ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 1. Create a new definition `d`, shadowing the first one
 1. Compute `f` of 7 again, the result is the same: 42

 Although the new definition of `d` *shadows* the first one, the original remains the one the function `f` uses.
-The `f` function's environment is captured with the first value of `d`.
-In other words, this `d` is *enclosed* inside the function `f`, so every time you call `f` (even after the second definition of `d`), you can be confident the function will behave the same.
+The `f` function's environment captures the first value of `d`, so every time you apply `f` (even after the second definition of `d`), you can be confident the function will behave the same.
+A closure is a pair containing the function code and an environment.

 However, all future expressions will use the new value of `d` (`10`), as shown here: